flatiron-school/environmentalizer/README.md

 1. Know your admin password (you'll need to enter it once when the script first runs)
 2. Know your GitHub username
 3. Know the email address associated with your GitHub account
 4. A personal access api token for GitHub.
 You can create one here: [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new).
 The name doesn't matter.
+You *must* select the following scopes (at least):
+  * repo
+  * public_repo
+  * write:public_key
+  * user
+  * admin:public_key
+  * gist

 ## Usage